faisalmlalani/faisalmlalani.github.io/_posts/2020-03-23-the-terrible-jokes-of-the-sahara-desert.md

 Returning from my travels always plagued me with feelings of resentment towards home.
 The physical challenges and emotional tolls I endured - whether I’m attempting to surf in African waters near Cape Town or boarding with orphans in one of the world’s poorest villages - are disparities from normalcy I crave in my day-to-day.
 This hunger for adventure was getting desperate, and so naturally (at least, to me) the thought of adding another absurdity to my bucket list kept me sane throughout my time back in university.

-The vision itself was of a future-me; skinnier and more fit, wearing something /cool/.
+The vision itself was of a future-me; skinnier and more fit, wearing something *cool*.
 Like a ragged scarf and a Henley.
 The camel I was riding, the desert environment around me - these were all imaginary factors derived from some movie I might’ve watched or video game I may have played.
 And there was some element of danger involved, because for some reason I believed that if there wasn’t, then the dream was too good for me.

 Now let’s fast-forward past further inner misery.
 And then fast-forward again past my time in India and the experience of loving friendships, engaging research, jungle expeditions in search of tigers, explorations of ancient ruins, motorcycle rides through Heaven on Earth (Ladakh), and lots and lots of Butter Chicken.